hhu-adam/lean-i18n/README.md

 You can use existing "PO editors" to manage the translations.
 For example, they help with merging an updated `.pot` file.

-If your thirdparty software produces a PO-file which can't be parsed (correctly) in Lean, please create a bug report here with a sample PO-file!
+If your third-party software produces a PO-file which can't be parsed (correctly) in Lean, please create a bug report here with a sample PO-file!

 ## Contribution